← Back to Resources

 Start by analyzing your inspection needs.
 Review your typical part sizes, tolerances, and measurement features required for FAIRs and production inspection.

-If you're inspecting small to medium precision parts with tolerances under 0.0005", a bridge CMM from Zeiss, Hexagon, or Mitutoyo makes sense.
-The investment—typically $80,000 to $300,000+ depending on size and features—delivers the accuracy and repeatability aerospace customers expect.
+If you are inspecting small to medium precision parts with tolerances under 0.0005 inch, a bridge CMM from Zeiss, Hexagon, or Mitutoyo makes sense.
+The investment -- typically $80,000 to $300,000+ depending on size and features -- delivers the accuracy and repeatability aerospace customers expect.

-For shops working with larger assemblies, castings, or parts that don't fit easily in a climate-controlled CMM room, portable solutions deserve serious consideration.
-FARO arms (typically $30,000-$60,000) provide excellent value when:
+For shops working with larger assemblies, castings, or parts that do not fit easily in a climate-controlled CMM room, portable solutions deserve serious consideration.
+FARO arms (typically $30,000 to $60,000) provide excellent value when:

 • Part sizes exceed your budget for a large bridge CMM